Menu Close

 • Remember the weight limit for bundle, container, or a single item must not exceed 50 pounds

-• Consider tying the bundles with string or twine, as it is very much appreciated because it makes it much easier for Advanced Disposal employees to lift up and into the truck
+• Consider tying the bundles with string or twine, as it is very much appreciated because it makes it much easier for disposal employees to lift up and into the truck

 Watering Restrictions